 ALLIHIES COPPER MINE MUSEUM

 Complying with deadlines is a fundamental requirement to take part in the competition.
-All architects are encouraged to pay the utmost attention to the calendar and to deliver each phase in advance.
+All architects are encouraged to pay the utmost attention to the timeline and to complete each phase in advance.

 May 2, 2022 – Jun 5, 2022